dburriss/dburriss.github.io/_posts/2017-12-08-an-argument-for-fsharp.md

 1. [A Large-Scale Study of Programming Languages and Code Quality in GitHub](https://cacm.acm.org/magazines/2017/10/221326-a-large-scale-study-of-programming-languages-and-code-quality-in-github/fulltext)
 1. [Comparing F# and C# with dependency networks](http://evelinag.com/blog/2014/06-09-comparing-dependency-networks/)
 1. Mark Seemann has a brilliant posts on how a [language can reduce the potential for errors](http://blog.ploeh.dk/2015/04/13/less-is-more-language-features/)
-1. Mark has an excellent talk on [falling into the pit of success](https://www.youtube.com/watch?v=US8QG9I1XW0)
+1. Mark has an excellent talk on [falling into the pit of success](https://www.youtube.com/watch?v=US8QG9I1XW0) and another on [Dependency Rejection](https://www.youtube.com/watch?v=cxs7oLGrxQ4)
 1. Scott Wlaschin has an excellent [series on low risk ways to start using F# at work](https://fsharpforfunandprofit.com/posts/low-risk-ways-to-use-fsharp-at-work/)

 ## Credits